-High temperatures and low rainfall in summer can lead to conditions where fires are easily ignited, spread quickly and are difficult to control.
+We all love summer but high temperatures and low rainfall can lead to conditions where fires are easily ignited, spread quickly and are difficult to control.

-If your electricity supply is fed by powerlines that travel through areas susceptible to bushfire our focus on safety means we need to do things a little differently during bushfire season.
+Your electricity supply is fed by powerlines that travel through areas susceptible to bushfire and our safety commitment to you, your community, our crews, the environment and our network means we need to do things a little differently during bushfire season.

-This may result in more outages and due to limitations on our response when bushfire weather escalates, it may take longer to restore your power.
+These changes may result in more outages and due to limitations on our response when bushfire weather escalates, it may take longer to restore your power.